virtalis/docs/README.md

 # Virtalis Docs

 This repo contains the documentation for all of our applications.
 The documentation is stored as markdown and the web front-end is built with [Docusaurus](https://docusaurus.io/).
-This is work in progress and not yet live.

 ![test](screenshot.png?raw=true)